-It is possible to infer the extent of collider bias given knowledge of the likely size and direction of influences of risk factor and outcome on sample selection (whether these are direct, or via other factors) (15,48,49).
+It is possible to infer the extent of collider bias given knowledge of the likely size and direction of influences of risk factor and outcome on sample selection (whether these are direct, or via other factors) (19,62,63).
 However, this approach depends on the size and direction being correct, and there being no other factors influencing selection.
 It is therefore important to explore different possible sample selection mechanisms and examine their impact on study conclusions.
 We created a simple web application guided by these assumptions to allow researchers to explore simple patterns of selection that would be required to induce an observational association: http://apps.mrcieu.ac.uk/ascrtain/.
-In Figure 4 we use a recent report of a protective association of smoking on COVID-19 infection (28) to explore the magnitude of collider bias that can be induced due to selected sampling, under the null hypothesis of no causal effect.
+In Figure 4 we use a recent report of a protective association of smoking on COVID-19 infection (34) to explore the magnitude of collider bias that can be induced due to selected sampling, under the null hypothesis of no causal effect.

 Several other approaches have also been implemented into convenient online web apps (Appendix).
 For example Smith and VanderWeele (2019) proposed a sensitivity analysis which allows researchers to bound their estimates by specifying sensitivity parameters representing the strength of sample selection (in terms of relative risk ratios).
-They also provide an ‘E-value’, which is the smallest magnitude of these parameters that would explain away an observed association (50).
-Aronow and Lee (2013) proposed a sensitivity analysis for sample averages based on inverse probability weighting when the weights cannot be estimated but are assumed to be bounded between two researcher-specified values (51).
-This work has been generalised to allow regression models to incorporate relevant external information (e.g. summary statistics from the census) (52).
-Zhao et al (2017) developed a sensitivity analysis for the degree to which estimated probability weights differ from the true probability weights due to misspecification (53).
-This approach is particularly useful when we can estimate probability weights including some, but not necessarily all, of the relevant predictors of sample selection.
-For example, where we have the study sample being those with a covid test, nested within the UK Biobank, we may have data within UK Biobank on some predictors of testing, but there could be other factors that are not recorded within UK Biobank (e.g. general predisposition for seeking healthcare).
+They also provide an ‘E-value’, which is the smallest magnitude of these parameters that would explain away an observed association (64).
+Aronow and Lee (2013) proposed a sensitivity analysis for sample averages based on inverse probability weighting in non-nested samples where the weights cannot be estimated but are assumed to be bounded between two researcher-specified values (65).
+This work has been generalised to regression models, also allowing relevant external information on the target population (e.g. summary statistics from the census) to be incorporated (66).
 These sensitivity analysis approaches allow researchers to explore whether there are credible collider structures that could explain away observational associations.
-However, they do not represent an exhaustive set of models that could give rise to bias, nor do they necessarily prove that collider bias influences the results.
+However, they do not represent an exhaustive set of models that could give rise to bias, nor do they necessarily prove whether collider bias influences the results.
 If the risk factor for selection is itself the result of further upstream causes then it is important that the impact of these upstream selection effects are considered (i.e. not only how the risk factor influences selection but also how the causes of the risk factor and/or the causes of the outcome influence selection e.g. Figure 2B).
-While these upstream causes may individually have a small effect on selection, it is possible that lots of factors with individually small effects could jointly have a large selection effect and introduce collider bias (Groenwold et al. 2016).
+While these upstream causes may individually have a small effect on selection, it is possible that lots of factors with individually small effects could jointly have a large selection effect and introduce collider bias (67).

 Negative control analyses